Block booking: The system's growth

+End

+In July 1938, the Justice Department's antitrust division filed a suit, United States v.
+Paramount Pictures, Inc. et al., charging the eight major Hollywood studios with violating the Sherman Antitrust Act.

 The Sherman Antitrust Act of 1890 controlled the interstate commerce with different trust-busting provisions and were brought to bear against studio system monopolistic activities.
 Block booking and blind bidding were at the heart of the practices charged as illegally monopolistic.

 The Department of Justice filed suit against the distribution arms of Hollywood studios in the Famous Players–Lasky antitrust case of 1928.
 The Department of Justice charged the ten entities that controlled 98% of the domestic theatrical distribution.
 Appeals were filed and the studios were able to prevent charges from being followed through until 1929, due to the collapse of the stock market and the Great Depression happening at the same time, making this issue moot.
-The major studios controlled the programming of their theaters and also had negotiated wide-ranging distribution deals that constricted the financial state of independent theaters.
+The major studios controlled the programming of their theaters and also negotiated wide-ranging distribution deals that constricted the financial state of independent theaters.

-On October 29, 1940, the Big Five studios (Loews/MGM, Paramount, 20th Century-Fox, Warner Bros.–First National, and RKO—the majors that owned large theater chains) signed a consent decree in an attempt to settle the case.
+On October 29, 1940, the Big Five studios (Loews Inc. (owner of MGM), Paramount, 20th Century-Fox, Warner Bros., and RKO—the majors that owned large theater chains) signed a consent decree in an attempt to settle the case.
 It provided, among other things, that "block booking would continue, but in blocks no larger than five films; trade shows would be held regularly to provide exhibitors with advance screenings; [and] forcing of shorts and newsreels was banned."
+The decree was approved by Judge Henry W. Goddard on November 20.
+The Little Three (Columbia, United Artists and Universal) did not join in the decree, although they did not own any theatres, and therefore the suit against them continued.
 Because the decree was forged after the September 1 beginning of the 1940–41 exhibition season, the new blocks-of-five arrangement did not go into effect until the 1941–42 season.
 When the consent decree lapsed in 1942, most of the majors continued with blocks of five, though MGM went with blocks of twelve for two years.
 In contrast, Warner Bros. abandoned blocks altogether in 1943.
 The practice was entirely outlawed by the Supreme Court's 1948 decision, United States v.
 Paramount, against the studios in the Paramount antitrust case.